Mylab6/CmakeRayLibTemplate/Readme.md

-#CMake RayLib Template
+# CMake RayLib Template

 Zlib licnesed starter for raylib projects
-A very basic template for getting ray lib projects working with CMake
+A very basic template for getting ray lib web builds working with CMake
 ## Supports Web Builds!

 This took me the better part of a day to figure out.
-The long story short -> on Ubuntu run build_project.sh This will create a nice zip file in your build folder that's ready for deployment to itch or another host
+The long story short -> on Ubuntu run build_project.sh This will create a nice zip file in your build folder that's ready for deployment to itch or another host.

+Alternatively you can use the included Github action to build and deploy to itch.
+Create a environment, call it web.
+Set your itch api key as a secret called BUTLER, and set ITCH_USERNAME/ITCH_PROJECT_NAME as a secredt called ITCH_URL.

 #Building locally.
 I'm not really going to cover much here, but this works.